AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/live-chat/live-chat-overview.md

 ### When a Live Chat is Routed to an Agent {#when-a-live-chat-is-routed-to-an-agent}

-When a live chat is routed to an agent, they'll see a blue banner across the top of the screen asking them to accept.
+When a live chat is routed to an agent, they'll see a blue banner across the top of the screen asking them to accept, as well as a notification sound to help prevent missed notifications.

    ![](assets/live-chat-overview-3.png)